About ATLAS

 Students

-In 2024, the students will be Indigenous girls entering the 5th grade living within commuting distance of the MAIA school and other secondary schools in Sololá, Guatemala.
-This year ATLAS is striving for 15 students.
+In 2026, the program serves 30 students.
+The students are low-income indigenous girls entering the 4th, 5th, and 6th grade living within commuting distance of the MAIA school and other secondary schools in Sololá, Guatemala.

 The Program